Diversity, Equity & Inclusion

 • UW Office of Healthcare Equity training

-• DEI movie night for trainees and faculty: Black Men in White Coats
+• DEI movie night for trainees and faculty

 • Importance of diversifying the medical workforce